zywangEcho/zywangEcho.github.io/_pages/about.md

 - *2022.06*, Our team "A dynamic OD estimation method for urban road network based on mobile crowdsourcing and AVI data" project won the second prize in the main track of the 32nd Beihang "Feng Ru Cup".

 # 📖 Educations
+- *2026.09 - present*, PhD, Transportation Engineering, The University of Hong Kong, Hong Kong, China.
-- *2023.09 - 2026.07 (now)*, Master of Engineering, Transportation Engineering, Beihang University, Beijing, China.
+- *2023.09 - 2026.07*, Master of Engineering, Transportation Engineering, Beihang University, Beijing, China.
 - *2019.09 - 2023.06*, Bachelor of Engineering, Transportation Engineering, Beihang University, Beijing, China.

 # Industrial Experience